cellwebb/mcp-palette/README.md

 ## 🏗️ Development

 This project uses Vite for frontend development and Electron for the desktop application wrapper.

+### Continuous Integration

+This project uses GitHub Actions for continuous integration.
+On each push or pull request to the `main` branch, the CI workflow installs dependencies, runs tests with coverage, and uploads coverage reports to Codecov.

 ```bash
 # Start Vite development server